 This is our way of saying: be discerning in your search!
 Sometimes it is worthwhile to spend a few extra bucks for a reputable brand.
 This review will help identify several brands that are good or not as good, and how to sift through the hype.
 We have also found, from reading hundreds of customer reviews, that sometimes you get a panel that just doesn't work.
 Be warned!
 This has never happened to us in our testing, but if it does, try to send the panel back.
 It seems like most of the panels online nowadays are fully functional, so the risk of this happening is very, very low.

 As we found in the reviews of previous years, the more advanced our gadgets get, the more power-hungry they become.
 This means those tiny, pocket-sized panels of yesterday have become obsolete regarding their ability to efficiently charge a phone or tablet.

-This year, we chose a range of panels from 5W to 21W, and found the best panel at each size.
-The thing is, the larger watt panels are not that much bigger, heavier, or more cumbersome than those of smaller wattage, which led us to the conclusion that bigger may, in fact, be better, in this particular case.
+We have placed these larger capacity panels side-by-side and tested them against their smaller counterparts.
 Not only did we take these panels out and about as we traveled around the western US seeking sun, but we also put these panels through rigorous side-by-side testing to make sure we knew exactly which panel was the most effective.
 We used a standardized external battery and USB cord to eliminate any discrepancies between different batteries' ability to hold a charge.
 We also set the panels out at the same time, with the same orientation, eliminating as many variables as possible.
-In this way, we got a baseline time for how long it took each panel to charge the same exact battery.
+In this way, we got a baseline time for how long it took each panel to charge the same battery.